-Order: The seasonal flavor right now is strawberry lemonade, but I’m a big fan of the creamy Kona coffee.
+Order: The seasonal flavor right now is avocado, but we’re a big fan of the creamy Kona coffee.

 This adorable little Ballard shop, where all the ice cream is made from scratch from real, organic ingredients, has ice cream cones and macaron ice cream sandwiches, but we find ourselves here repeatedly for that throwback to childhood: the push-up pop.

 Order: There are usually a couple of flavors to choose from, and they rotate regularly, but if strawberry anything is available right now, get it.

 Named after the delightful ice cream sandwiches sold originally from the mobile business’ VW van, Seattle Cookie Counter’s Greenwood shop and new Capitol Hill location have an expanded menu that also includes treats like their take on a DQ Dilly bar, with ice cream dipped in a hard shell.
 Did we mention everything here is vegan?

 Order: You may not find the same option twice, but the PB&J variation with peanut butter shell is magic.

 Another place to try an upscale decadent DQ-inspired Dilly bar is Ballard’s rising star James Beard semifinalist restaurant Sawyer.
 The cuisine is inspired by “junk food” and the Dilly bar is no exception; smothered in magic shell crafted from Theo Chocolate and place vertically in a dish filled with cookie dough.

 Order: The Dilly bar, but the s’mores choco tacos are also a crowd pleaser.